-The following article is an adapted transcript of Episode 3 of the Mr. Open Banking podcast.
+The following article is an adapted transcript of Episode 3 of the Mr. Open Banking podcast with Don Cardinal.
 The audio version is available here.

 Because of this, many people automatically equate open banking with regulation.
 But we’re going to challenge that assumption.
 In this edition of Mr. Open Banking, we discover how one region is trying to get there through a market-driven approach, without any regulation at all.